 Furthermore, in this case specifically, the client was able to go back and justify further business cases - helping BGIS to prove value and to continue delivering value to clients.

-Watch Paras present this use case at KNIME Fall Summit 2019 in Austin, TX.
+Watch Paras Gupta's present this topic from KNIME Fall Summit 2019.